RandomKiddo/youtubeplugins/README.md

 ### How to Use

-Navigate to the `Plugins` folder.
-In that folder, there should be a text file titled `PluginDescriptions.txt`; Skim through it and find which plugin you need and its corresponding jar file.
-Go to the folder labeled as the name of the jar file (For example `potionrepeater.jar` would be in the folder titled `Potion Repeater`.
-If you just want the plugin, download the `.jar` file in the folder.
-However, if you want the source code, download the `.java`, `pom.xml`, and `plugin.yml` files in said folder.
-For more information, this file, and more are in the `Wiki` tab.
+Navigate to the `Plugins` folder, and in that folder, find the file named `PluginDescriptions.md` (Quick Link : [Descriptions](https://github.com/RandomKiddo/youtubeplugins/blob/main/Plugins/PluginDescriptions.md)).
+Either by skimming, or using the table of contents, scroll to the plugin you need.
+In that sections, you should see the plugin name, a short description, version and server info, the name of the jar file, the name of the folder, and a quick link to the folder where the files are stored.
+Either by manually going to the folder named after the plugin, or by using the provided quick link, you will see a list of files in the folder.
+If you just want the plugin, click on the file ending in `.jar` and download it.
+From there you can put it in your server plugins folder and run it.
+If you want to edit the plugin, you can download any other `.java`, `.xml`, and `.yml` files.
+This repository and its creators are not responsible for anything that occurs when editing the plugin's source code.

 ### Lookup Table